Spend your time picking prospects, not preparing data

 The challenges lie in sorting through the masses of available data and then making it easier to access and get started.

-KADME, CAMA GeoScience, SXICOM and Rocktype have teamed up to provide interpretation teams with smooth and rapid access to data from the Awards in Predefined Areas.
+KADME, CAMA GeoScience, SXICOM and Rocktype have teamed up to provide interpretation teams with smooth and rapid access to data from the Norwegian Continental Shelf.

-The matched and merged continuous datasets are being put together by high-profile industry experts with extensive experience of the Norwegian Continental Shelf.
+The matched and merged continuous datasets are being put together by high-profile industry experts with extensive experience of the NCS.
 To extend coverage and maximize value, each dataset will feature merged 2D/3D seismic data, velocity models, fault and well interpretations, and core sample analyses.

-We will provide a matched and merged dataset for the Barents Sea in April; those for the Norwegian and North seas will follow.
+We provide matched and merged datasets for the Barents Sea, the Norwegian Sea and the North Sea (north and south).

 Users can purchase complete datasets for one, two or all three areas.
 The merged data will be delivered directly in an easy-to-access format (Petrel or DUG) that minimizes data handling time and lets you start analyzing prospects immediately.